Raorongx/starbucks-project/README.md

 Required packages:
 - requests
 - beautifulsoup4
+- graphviz if you would want to see the data tree
+- webbrowser

 ## Usage
 - Run `scraper.py`to follow the prompts and provide an approximate ideal city or zip